Perspectives

 2. Prioritizes use cases and business value.
 The RFI process compels organizations to prioritize specific use cases, ensuring a vendor is selected whose capabilities directly align with the most critical business needs – thereby maximizing value.
 A tool’s true worth lies not in the breadth of its functionality but in how effectively it supports high-priority use cases.

-Throughout the process, it is essential to connect use cases to clear business goals, demonstrating how the tool will drive tangible business outcomes.
+Throughout the process, connecting use cases to clear business goals is essential, demonstrating how the tool will drive tangible business outcomes.
 This connection helps justify the investment and secure buy-in from key stakeholders.

 A robust evaluation process should augment an organization’s use cases with core industry and best practice use cases.
 This approach inspires and expands understanding of how the tool could be leveraged to its fullest potential.
 By introducing best practices and innovative applications from across the industry and beyond, the RFI process encourages marketers to think beyond their current vision and envision new ways to drive value with the tool.
 This comprehensive approach to use case prioritization and business value alignment ensures that the selected tool not only meets immediate needs but also has the flexibility to support evolving requirements.